Temehu

 It seems fairly reasonable to assume the Berbers (the Libyan tribes west of the Nile), the Nubians, the Ethiopians and the Ancient Egyptians were all natives to the land; living in various settlements across the region when "state boundaries" were yet to be defined.

-All the aforementioned groups (except the Nubians) were in fact one single group who spoke proto-Afro-Asiatic language somewhere between East Africa and Lake Chad, and therefore they could have gradually moved out in various directions to explore the "free world"; some of whom probably ended up living in adjacent territories as brothers and sisters long before the harsh conditions of the environment, desertification and merciless time gradually led them to contest the scarce resources; ultimately leading to the emergence of borders, "State", wars, then grand-scale invasions.
+All the aforementioned groups (except the Nubians) were in fact one single group who spoke "proto-Hamitic" language somewhere between East Africa and Lake Chad, and therefore they could have gradually moved out in various directions to explore the "free world"; some of whom probably ended up living in adjacent territories as brothers and sisters long before the harsh conditions of the environment, desertification and merciless time gradually led them to contest the scarce resources; ultimately leading to the emergence of borders, "State", wars, then grand-scale invasions.

 As stated by professor James H. Breasted, the Ancient Egyptian Nomes can be viewed as early "Petty States", whose vessels bore standards representing their place of origin, such as those represented by the crossed arrows of the Libyan Goddess Neit of Sais, and which are "strikingly similar to those later employed in hieroglyphic as the standards of the local communities, and their presence on the early ships suggests the existence of such communities in those prehistoric days . . .
 Hence traces of these prehistoric petty states should perhaps be recognized in the said administrative or feudal divisions of the country in historic times . . . each with its chief or dynast, its local god, worshipped in a crude sanctuary; and its market" (A History of The Ancient Egyptians, 1908, pp. 30-33).